 Keywords: Immigrant, Urinary tract infection, treatment, Gram-negative bacteria.

 Paul K. Management of Multi-drug Resistant Urinary Tract Conditions Among Recent Migrants in Ambulatory Care Settings in the United States.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.